Severson-Group/docs.amdc.dev/source/accessories/amds/sensor-cards/current/index.md

 ### LA 55-P

-The LA 55-P is a closed loop compensated hall effect transducer that has measurement range of +/- 55A (rms), an accuracy of +/-0.65%, and linearity of <0.15% which is quite good compared to other sensors from LEM.
+The LA 55-P is a closed loop compensated hall effect transducer that has measurement range of +/- 55A (rms), an accuracy of +/-0.65%, and linearity of <0.15%.

 #### Burden Resistor (_R_<sub>_BURDEN_</sub>)
 A burden resistor (`R5`) is used to convert the current output of the sensor to a voltage.
 For a sensing range of 70A, the burden resistance, _R_<sub>_BURDEN_</sub> was calculated using the following equation